CoTErrorRecovery/CoTErrorRecovery/README.md

 cd CoTErrorRecovery/code
 ```

-All prompting utilities and API calls to the OpenAI API are handled in `api_call.py`.
+All prompting utilities and API calls to the APIs are handled in `api_call.py`.
 These evaluation utilities are combined in the `PromptModel` class in `prompt_model.py`.
 This evaluation framework could be extended to other LLMs/APIs by modifying those two files.

-The evaluations and perturbations in our paper were performed with the fixed versions GPT-4 (gpt-4-0314) and GPT-3.5 (gpt-3.5-turbo-0301) from March 2023.
-For conciseness, we give example commands here for GPT-4 only, but all commands can be adapted to GPT-3.5 (or any other OpenAI model) by passing in the appropriate model name (e.g. "gpt-3.5-turbo-0301") to the `--model` argument.
+The evaluations and perturbations in our paper were performed with the fixed versions of GPT-4 (gpt-4-0314), Claude-3 (claude-3-opus-20240229), and Llama-3 70B Chat (meta-llama/Llama-3-70b-chat-hf on the Together AI API).
+For conciseness, we give example commands here for GPT-4 only, but all commands can be adapted to other models by passing in the appropriate model name (e.g. "gpt-3.5-turbo-0301") to the `--model` argument.
+(See `api_call.py` for details)

 To re-run our results from scratch, delete all of the CSV and JSON files from the `results` directory.
 Because of randomness in some of the perturbations (i.e. Experiment 1 and Experiment 3) as well as non-determinism from the OpenAI API, replicated responses may not exactly match the results we recorded.
 Additionally,[OpenAI has announced](https://openai.com/blog/function-calling-and-other-api-updates) that access to the March 2023 versions of GPT-3.5 and GPT-4 may be permanently deprecated as early as June 2024.